yo-who-this/r18-dumps-explorer/README.md

 ## Data Source

 Database dumps are sourced from [r18.dev](https://r18.dev), which aggregates the metadata from DMM/FANZA.
 This tool is a local viewer only — it does not scrape, download, or host any content.

+## Disclaimer

+This project is an independent, local-only viewer/converter for user-supplied database dumps.

+- This repository does **not** include, mirror, or redistribute any `r18.dev` data dumps.
+- Users must obtain any dump data themselves from the original source.
+- This project is **not affiliated with, endorsed by, or maintained by** `r18.dev`.
+- The tool is intended for **personal, local use only**.
+- If the upstream source changes its format, access, or terms, this project may stop working.

+If you are the maintainer of `r18.dev` and would like this repository modified or removed, please open an issue.